redhat-scholars/istio-tutorial/readme.md

 curl customer-springistio.$(minishift ip).nip.io
 ```

-you likely see "Clifford v2" as by default you get random oad-balancing when there is more than one Pod behind a Service
+you should see "Clifford v2" as by default you get random load-balancing when there is more than one Pod behind a Service

+Make sure you have established "springistio" as the namespace/project that you will be working in, allowing you to skip the -n springistio in subsequent commands

 ```
 oc project springistio
 ```

-(so it does not have to be repeated below)

 ## Istio Route Rules

-#### All users to recommendations:v2
+#### Set all users to recommendations:v2
 ```
 oc create -f routerulefiles/route-rule-recommendations-v2.yml